hannahkimura/bold-atlas-space/content/authors/admin/_index.md

 ---

 I am a Systems Developer on the Advanced Research Projects team at InterSystems.
-My work is often at the intersection of systems design, AI, and programming languages.
-My current projects include [tree-sitter-objectscript](https://github.com/hkimura-intersys/tree-sitter-objectscript) and [objectscript-lsp](https://github.com/hkimura-intersys/objectscript-lsp).
+My work is at the intersection of systems design, AI, and programming languages.
+I studied CS at Wellesley College and MIT, where I am still doing research with [TedLab](https://tedlab.mit.edu) to model real-life phenomenon using information-theoretic principles.